jurchello/WebSearch/README.md

 - **No data from the Gramps database is transmitted to OpenAI.**
 - **Cost Considerations:** As of **March 18, 2025**, the average cost per request is **0.0091 USD** (0.91 cents).
 With this pricing, approximately **109 requests** can be made for **1 USD**.
 - **Data Transmission**: When a request is made to OpenAI, the Gramplet sends a structured prompt describing the required genealogy resources.
 - **Disabling OpenAI Integration:** Users can **disable** the use of OpenAI in the settings at any time.
-Additionally, they can remove the OpenAI API key from the configuration.
+Additionally, they can remove the AI API key from the configuration.
 When OpenAI is disabled, the **AI-generated suggestions section will no longer appear** in the lower part of the Gramplet.
 - **Disclaimer:** The author assumes **no responsibility** for the use of OpenAI within this Gramplet.
 The user **accepts all risks** associated with its usage, whatever they may be.
 By enabling OpenAI integration, the user acknowledges and agrees that all interactions with OpenAI are subject to OpenAI’s terms of service and privacy policies.

 ## 8. Community Contributions and Support